VidCoin/VidCoin-Android-SDK/README.md

 ##Changelog

+###v1.3.1
+*(Released on 23 Nov.
+2016)*
+- Improved player performance
+- Overall stabilization and improvements

 ###v1.3.0
 *(Released on 25 Oct.
 2016)*

-* New improved UI for better user experience, with vertical ads support, lighter memory impact and many other improvements
+- New improved UI for better user experience, with vertical ads support, lighter memory impact and many other improvements
-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.2.2
 *(Released on 28 Jul.
 2016)*

-* Better ad tracking, for better ad serving
+- Better ad tracking, for better ad serving
-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.2.1
 *(Released on 22 Apr.
 2016)*

-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.2.0
 *(Released on 11 Feb.
 2016)*

-* Updated for compatibility with latest Google PlayServices
+- Updated for compatibility with latest Google PlayServices
-* Discontinuing support for ADT and Eclipse, following Google dropping support for this platform
+- Discontinuing support for ADT and Eclipse, following Google dropping support for this platform
-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.1.6
 *(Released on 09 Dec.
 2015)*

-* Overall stability improvements
+- Overall stability improvements

 ###v1.1.5
 *(Released on 10 Nov.
 2015)*

-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.1.4
 *(Released on 24 Sep.
 2015)*

-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.1.3
 *(Released on 03 Sep.
 2015)*

-* Overall stability improvements
+- Overall stability improvements

 ###v1.1.2
 *(Released on 25 Aug.
 2015)*

-* Overall stabilization and improvements
+- Overall stabilization and improvements

 ###v1.1.1
 *(Released on 27 Jul.
 2015)*

-* Improved video quality handling fo better user experience
+- Improved video quality handling fo better user experience

 ###v1.1.0
 *(Released on 12 May.
 2015)*

-* More efficient video caching
+- More efficient video caching
-* Speed improvements
+- Speed improvements
-* Reduced memory footprint
+- Reduced memory footprint
-* Improved player performance
+- Improved player performance
-* Better tracking for better ad serving
+- Better tracking for better ad serving
-* Improved network handling
+- Improved network handling
-* Stabilized UI
+- Stabilized UI

 **Important:**